HomeBlogUsing AI to Meet the Global Food Supply Needs

 How Ambiq is Contributing

 Collecting data from a variety of sources such as a smart sensor that analyzes data or acts as a connection point for other IoT devices will require reliable inferencing power that doesn’t drain battery life.
-Ambiq ultra-low power Subthreshold Power Optimization Technology (SPOT ®) platform and variety of systems-on-chip (SoCs), are a proven solution for sensors and endpoint devices that need to do more while consuming less.
+Ambiq ultra-low power Subthreshold Power Optimization Technology (SPOT ®) platform and variety of systems-on-chip (SoCs), are a proven solution for sensors and Edge devices that need to do more while consuming less.
 They are at the core of AI capable lithium battery powered devices that can go weeks, months, or even years on a single charge.

 References